GOP lawmakers, business groups slam Trump's Mexico tariff threat

 Breaking News Emails

-WASHINGTON — Several Republicans in Congress and major business groups on Friday slammed President Donald Trump’s threat to impose a 5 percent tariff on all Mexican goods starting next month, warning that the move would hurt both the U.S. economy and the USMCA trade deal's chances of congressional approval.
+WASHINGTON — Several Republicans in Congress and major business groups on Friday slammed President Donald Trump’s threat to impose a 5 percent tariff on all Mexican goods starting next month, warning that the move would hurt both the U.S. economy and the chances of Congress approving a major trade deal with Mexico and Canada.

 Mexico's president believes Trump will revise import tariffMay 31, 201901:16

+Treasury Secretary Steve Mnuchin and U.S. Trade Representative Robert Lighthizer opposed President Donald Trump’s threatened tariffs on Mexico, according to a source close to the White House.
+A second source familiar confirmed Mnuchin’s objections.

+The U.S. Chamber of Commerce confirmed in a press conference call Friday that it is exploring all legal options, including filing a lawsuit against the White House.
+Sources at other business groups say they are exploring litigation and legislative options, as well.

-“If the president goes through with this, I’m afraid progress to get this trade agreement across the finish line will be stifled," said Sen. Joni Ernst, R-Iowa, in a statement Friday.
-"While I support the need for comprehensive border security and a permanent fix to illegal immigration, this isn’t the right path forward.
-I’m asking the president to reconsider, and for Democrats to work with us to find a solution to the humanitarian crisis at our southern border.”
+“If the president goes through with this, I’m afraid progress to get this trade agreement across the finish line will be stifled," Sen. Joni Ernst, R-Iowa, said in a statement Friday.
+"While I support the need for comprehensive border security and a permanent fix to illegal immigration, this isn’t the right path forward.”

-The senior senator from her state, Republican Chuck Grassley, also blasted Trump’s decision and even suggested that he was abusing his presidential authority.
+The senior senator from her state, Chuck Grassley, also a Republican and the Senate Finance Committee chairman, blasted Trump’s decision and even suggested that he was abusing his presidential authority.

 “Trade policy and border security are separate issues,” Grassley said in a statement Thursday night.
 “This is a misuse of presidential authority and counter to congressional intent.
 Following through on this threat would seriously jeopardize passage of USMCA, a central campaign pledge of President Trump’s and what could be a big victory for the country.”

+Sen. Pat Toomey, R-Pa., said Friday that the tariffs are the “wrong remedy” and “misguided."

+“The president is right to point out the crisis at our southern border.
+However, a blanket tax increase on everything Americans purchase from Mexico is the wrong remedy," he said in a statement.
+"Tariffs are a dangerous and risky economic tool."

-Rep. Justin Amash, R-Mich., the lone Republican lawmaker calling for impeachment proceedings against Trump, derided the president and his congressional supporters in a tweet Thursday.
+Rep. Justin Amash of Michigan, the lone Republican lawmaker calling for impeachment proceedings against Trump, derided the president and his congressional supporters in a tweet Thursday.

 “How many times will Congress let the president unilaterally raise taxes on Americans?
 All the times,” Amash said.

+Senate Majority Leader Mitch McConnell, R-Ky., stopped short of criticizing the tariffs announcement, but did not back it either, saying only that he would discuss the proposal.

+"There is a serious humanitarian crisis at our southern border, and it is past time for my Democratic colleagues to finally get serious about meaningful action," he said in a statement Friday.
+"As our third biggest trading partner, a healthy and vibrant economic relationship with Mexico is a vital source of our joint prosperity.
+Any proposal that impacts this relationship deserves serious examination and I look forward to discussing this plan in greater detail with my colleagues and the administration."

-As lawmakers remain in their congressional districts for a week-long recess, most Republicans remained silent about the announcement.
+As lawmakers remained in their congressional districts for a weeklong recess, most Republicans maintained silence over the announcement.

 A few voiced support for it, including Sen. Lindsey Graham, R-S.C., who said that he backs Trump and that the “illegal flows from Central America must stop and Mexico needs to do more.”